pnnl/neuromancer/examples/README.md

 + **tutorials**/
     - component_tutorial.py: Example code of working with the Neuromancer Component class
     - constraints_tutorial.py: Example code for easy formulation of objectives and constraints usint the Neuromancer Variable and Constraint classes.
-    - graph_timestepper_tutorial.py: Example code of system identification using the Neuromancer graph timestepper.
     - linear_regression.py: Example code using new Neuromancer Variable class to solve a simple linear regression problem
     - component_tutorial_interactive.py: Example code of working with the Neuromancer Component class
     - dataset_tutorial.py: Example code of using Neuromancer built in data loading code using pytorch Datasets and Dataloaders